FreedomZZQ/Collector/README.md

-# Collector 🗂  — v0.2
+# Collector

 A lightweight, native desktop app for cataloguing personal collections.
+I was looking for such a program and found none that either works or look modern.
+This is a personal project.
+I have little coding experience.
-Built with **Rust + Slint**: single binary, no runtime, no cloud.
+Built with **Rust + Slint** and written by Claude, Opus 4.8.

 ---